 If you are in dispute with another party, and it has escalated to court, you will typically begin the process by filing a statement of claim.
 A statement of claim is a summary of the facts supporting your case.
-If you fail to set out your claim correctly, either the court or the other side can require you to re-issue your statement of claim, causing delays to hearing your case.
-Below, we discuss four important functions a statement of claim serves.
+If you fail to set out your claim correctly, either the court or the other side can require you to re-issue your statement of claim.
+This will cause delays to the court hearing your case.
+This article discusses four important functions that a statement of claim serves.

 1. It Gets the Ball Rolling

 After you or your lawyer have drafted a statement of claim, it will be filed with the court and served on the other party to the dispute.
-Filing a statement of claim puts the matter into the court’s systems and allows the case to be listed for a hearing later on — it starts the process of going to court.
-A statement of claim sets out the parties in the proceedings, for example, whether the defendant is an individual or corporation.
+Filing a statement of claim starts the process of going to court.
+It puts the matter into the court’s system and allows the case to be listed for a hearing later on.
+Furthermore, a statement of claim sets out the parties in the proceedings.

 2. It Sets out the Details of the Dispute

 A statement of claim also sets out the basis on which you are taking legal action by providing details of the dispute.
 These details are referred to as ‘pleadings and particulars’.

 Pleadings are the facts you will be relying on to prove your case.

 Particulars are the supporting details of the pleaded facts.